Quenelle (gesture)

-The quenelle (/fr/) is a gesture created and popularized by French comedian Dieudonné.
+The quenelle (/kəˈnɛl/, /fr/) is a gesture created and popularized by French comedian Dieudonné.
 He first used it in one of his sketches from a 2005 show entitled "1905" about French secularism, and has used it since in a wide variety of contexts.
 The quenelle became popular, with many photos posted to the Internet showing individuals posing while performing quenelles at mundane places (wedding parties, high school classes, etc.).

-In late 2013, following its use by professional footballer Nicolas Anelka during a match, Jewish leaders, anti-racism groups, and public officials in France have interpreted it as an inverted Nazi salute and as an expression of antisemitism.
+In late 2013, it was controversially used by professional footballer Nicolas Anelka during a match.
+Jewish leaders, anti-racism groups, and public officials in France have interpreted it as an inverted Nazi salute and as an expression of antisemitism.
 French officials have sought to ban the gesture due to its perceived subtext of antisemitism.